YuChuang1205/Refined-IRSTD-Scheme-with-Single-Point-Supervision/README.md

 ### For the data set creation, you can use "centroid_anno.m" and "coarse_anno.m".
 For details, please refer to the details in LESPS ([[link](https://github.com/XinyiYing/LESPS?tab=readme-ov-file)])

 ### It is worth mentioning that GGL-Net ([[paper](https://ieeexplore.ieee.org/abstract/document/10230271)]) has extremely excellent performance in this task.
 For specific performance comparisons of each network, please refer to the paper.

+### If you have any questions, please feel free to ask.
+I will reply in time on github.